IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 * **Shipping is 7 to 10 business days** (KEEP THIS IN MIND!)

-## DELIVERABLES FOR IDM PROMOTION and ARCHIVE
+## DOCUMENTATION FOR IDM ARCHIVES and PROMOTION

 *Direct message the dropbox link or google drive folder link to deangela on slack.*